Guide to the Albert and Patricia Aiken papers

 Dates: 1940-1945, 1991.

 Volume of collection: 0.5 cubic feet.

-Albert S. Aiken was born in Baltimore, Maryland, in 1917.
-He graduated from high school in Washington, D. C. and attended the University of Maryland at College Park.
-Aiken learned to fly at the College Park Airport and at the Schrom Airport in Greenbelt, Maryland.
-He entered the U. S. Army Air Corps as a flying cadet and graduated from the flight school at Randolph Field in San Antonio, Texas, and then from the Air Corps Advanced Flying School at Kelly Field, Texas, in March 1941.
-He was assigned to a pursuit squadron of P-40 fighters, and served in the Aleutian Islands for two years.
-Aiken was awarded the Distinguished Flying Cross and Air Medal for his service in World War II.
-In 1946, he taught flying at the Air University and flew surplus aircraft to Chile as a member of the U. S. Air Force.
-Aiken also served three years in Japan as commanding officer of the 39th Fighter Squadron, and later at the Pentagon, in Portugal, and at Andrews Air Force Base, where he retired as the chief of operations at the rank of lieutenant colonel.
-He died in Annapolis, Maryland, in 2000.
+Albert Aiken was born in Baltimore, Maryland in 1917.
+He attended the University of Maryland at College Park, learning to fly at both the College Park and Schrom airports.
+In 1940, he enlisted as a flying cadet in the US Army Air Corps.
+After graduating from flight schools at Randolph Field in San Antonio and the Air Corps Advanced Flying School at Kelly Field, Texas in 1941, he was assigned to a pursuit squadron of P-40 fighters, serving in the Aleutians for two years.
+For his service in World War II, Aiken was awarded the Distinguished Flying Cross and Air Medal.
+In 1946, he taught aviation at the Air University in Montgomery, Alabama, flew surplus aircraft to Chile as a member of the US Air Force, and served three years in Japan as commanding officer of the 39th Fighter Squadron.
+Aiken also served at the Pentagon in Washington D.C., in Portugal, and at Andrews Air Force Base, where he retired as chief of operations at the rank of lieutenant colonel.
+He died in Annapolis, Maryland in 2000.

 Patricia Aiken (née O’Brien) was born in 1922 in Marcus, Iowa.
 She attended Iowa parochial schools, University of Maryland, University of Alabama, Creighton University, and Adelphi College.
 She served in the Maryland House of Delegates from 1975-1978, and was the first President of the Women's Political Caucus of Anne Arundel County, Maryland.
 Patricia Aiken died in 2014.